Ireland travel update | New tours of the UK!

 Attractions Attractions Attractions Attractions Attractions Attractions See Activities for this day

 You have a full day of historic visits ahead of you.
 The first stop on your journey will be Blarney Castle, a legendary medieval stronghold that houses the Blarney Stone, surrounded by many myths and tales.
-Then you might decide with your guide to spend some time in the photogenic harbour town of Cobh.
-It is known as the last port of call of the Titanic in 1912.
+Then you might decide with your guide to spend some time in Cork, Ireland’s “second city”, which has a vibrant cultural scene.

 You’ll then continue on to explore the spectacular Rock of Cashel, a historic site containing a collection of medieval buildings that span over 1000 years of history.
 Later, you’ll arrive in Kilkenny, a medieval town nestled around a majestic 12th-century castle.